 VPN services will hide your online activity from your ISP and prevent web sites and email recipients from knowing your true IP address.
 Because many users share the VPN IP address, web sites can't tell the difference between your data and someone else's.
 The more people sharing the same VPN server and IP address, the more randomized the data becomes.
 The VPN is an important tool in maintaining your security and privacy.
 This will prevent data mining, many hacking attempts, and profiling for any legitimate purpose for which you use the Internet.
-Multi-Hop VPN servers go an extra step by bouncing your connection across multiple continents and countries for maximum anonymity.
+Scramble servers go an extra step and hide the VPN header from your ISP.

 Government agencies in countries around the world have been known to plant cookies and even malware on unsuspecting users in order to record data.
 Web site operators and search engines use many techniques to try and follow you across the internet.
 You must be aware of all of these methods and guard against them as well:

 - Follow the steps on this page to keep your browser from reporting your activity to web sites you visit and otherwise link to and to clear history and cookies.

 - Do not use proprietary browsers tied to search engines or search engine tool bars.
 The only reason they offer this stuff is to make it easy to track everything you do.

 - Install Bleach Bit on all your computers and use it at least daily for basic cleaning.

 - Don't log into web sites with a user name and password if you don't absolutely have to.
 If you do log into a web site, close your browser to clear all history and cookies before going elsewhere.